Endogenous Heteroskedasticity in Linear Models: Appendix

-where $E[V|X,Z]=0$ follows from Assumption \ref{assumption:ind}, and $E[V^2|X,Z]=1$ follows from Assumption \ref{assumption:ident h}.
-Thus, it is in principle possible to identify $h(X,Z)$ in a two stage procedure.
+which follows from Assumption \ref{assumption:ident h}.
+Thus, it is in principle possible to identify $h(X,Z)$ in a two-stage procedure.
 First, identify $h(X,Z) V$ as the residuals from the regression of $D$ on $Z$ and $X$, which is possible by \eqref{ols_fs_1}.
 Second, following \eqref{ols_fs_2}, run a regression of $h(X,Z)^2 V^2$ on $X$ and $Z$ to obtain $h(X,Z)^2$.
 Finally, construct $V$ as

 which is possible since $h(X,Z)\neq 0$ almost surely.
 Once $V$ is identified, we can proceed as in the case where $h\equiv1$.
 That is, $\alpha_1$ is identified by \eqref{eq:alpha_1}.